Information about The Real Estate Savings Center, LLC:

 Who really pays the Buyer’s Agent commission?
 Typically the Buyer’s Agent is paid the commission offered by the Seller or the Seller’s Agent in Realtors’ MLS system.
 Since the Seller agrees to the amount being offered in the Multiple Listing Service, they are well aware of the cost involved and can certainly adjust the price they are asking when they sign the listing agreement.
 Since the commission is included in the price the buyer pays for their property, it can be said that the buyer is indirectly paying the commission offered to the Realtor MLS system.

 Are Home Buyer Rebates considered Taxable Income?
-According to the IRS, the answer is no. The Internal Revenue Service consider a rebate paid to a home buyer an adjustment to price of the property purchased, and therefore not taxable income to the home buyer.
+According to the IRS, the answer is no. The Internal Revenue Service considers a rebate paid to a home buyer an adjustment to the price of the property purchased, and therefore not taxable income to the home buyer.

 Are rebates available in all US States?
 According to the U.S. Department of Justice, real estate rebates (aka; Credits to the Buyer) at closing are currently available in 40 states.
 The Department of Justice like that some Realtors will compete for home buyer business by refunding a portion of their commission as a rebate.
 Rebates are not yet available in Alaska, Alabama, Iowa, Kansas, Louisiana, Mississippi, Missouri, Oklahoma, Oregon, and Tennessee.
 But since their combined population is only about 12% of the USA, then about 88% of the population can have access to a real estate rebate in their hometown or destination city.